cape-sh/katacoda-scenarios/tryCAPE-/create-federation/step4.md

-Now you need to connect to the repo
+Now you need to define the app.

-1. Click 'Repositories'
+1. Click 'Applications'
-2. Click 'Connect Repository'
+2. Click 'Define Application'
-3. Select Github.
-4. We will be using the to-do app repo, enter https://github.com/biqmind/go-to-do-app.git for the Repository URL.
-5. Select the credentials that was created in step 3, and click 'Connect'
+3. Select the repositoru that we have connect in step 4, the to-do repo.
+4. Enter 'master' for the branch.
+5. Enter 'todo' for the namespace.
+6. Enter 'deploy-stateless' for the deploy folder .
+7. Select 'Manifest' as the deploy method, and click 'Next'.
+8. Review and click 'Define'.

+Now this application is defined.